Paid house sitting jobs may seem like a fairy tale.

 If possible, learn home maintenance skills, such as basic plumbing, gardening, and so on.
 These skills will be very handy in cases of leaking sinks and other issues that could occur while you’re house sitting.

-- Flexibility – You won’t be able to control everything about the job, so you should be able to go with the flow, fix issues if you are faced with them.
+- Convey flexibility – You won’t be able to control everything about the job, so you should be able to go with the flow, fix issues if you are faced with them.
 When doing the interview, give examples of how you’d be able to adapt through various situations beyond your control.

 - Communicate effectively – Whether you’re sending an e-mail to the homeowner, or facing them during a Skype interview, communicating effectively can definitely land you the job.

-- Asking Questions – Confirm everything before signing up for the job.
+- Ask Questions – Confirm everything before signing up for the job.
 You’d have to be 100% committed to the task, so if you’re not sure about something, ask the homeowner about it beforehand.
 You’d be surprised how asking questions would reflect positively on you.